viamrobotics/docs/docs/mobility/motion/_index.md

 - `movement_sensor_name` [(ResourceName)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.ResourceName): The `ResourceName` of the [movement sensor](/components/movement-sensor/) that you want to use to check the machine's location.
 - `obstacles` [(Optional[Sequence[GeoObstacle]])](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.GeoObstacle): Obstacles to consider when planning the motion of the component, with each represented as a `GeoObstacle`. <ul><li> Default: `None` </li></ul>
 - `heading` [(Optional[float])](https://docs.python.org/library/typing.html#typing.Optional): The compass heading, in degrees, that the machine's movement sensor should report at the `destination` point. <ul><li> Range: `[0-360)` 0: North, 90: East, 180: South, 270: West </li><li>Default: `None`</li></ul>
-- `configuration` [(Optional[MotionConfiguration])](https://python.viam.dev/autoapi/viam/proto/service/motion/index.html#viam.proto.service.motion.MotionConfiguration): The configuration you want to set across this robot for this motion service.
+- `configuration` [(Optional[MotionConfiguration])](https://python.viam.dev/autoapi/viam/proto/service/motion/index.html#viam.proto.service.motion.MotionConfiguration): The configuration you want to set across this machine for this motion service.
 This parameter and each of its fields are optional.
   - `obstacle_detectors` [(Iterable[ObstacleDetector])](https://python.viam.dev/autoapi/viam/proto/service/motion/index.html#viam.proto.service.motion.ObstacleDetector): The names of each [vision service](/ml/vision/) and [camera](/components/camera/) resource pair you want to use for transient obstacle avoidance.
   - `position_polling_frequency_hz` [(float)](https://docs.python.org/3/library/functions.html#float): The frequency in hz to poll the position of the machine.
   - `obstacle_polling_frequency_hz` [(float)](https://docs.python.org/3/library/functions.html#float): The frequency in hz to poll the vision service for new obstacles.